yabinmeng/invdel_spark_js/README.md

   http://<DSE_Spark_Jobserver_IP>:8090/
 ```

-This port, if needed, is configurable in DSE Spark Jobserver main configuration file (**dse.conf**) under the Spark Jobserver installation directory, as below:
+This port, if needed, can be changed from DSE Spark Jobserver main configuration file (**dse.conf**) under the Spark Jobserver installation directory, as below:
 ```
 # Spark Cluster / Job Server configuration
 spark {